Whether you’re considering building a brand new website or want to redo your current website, you’re faced with some basic, but important, decisions.

 While each host has slightly different control panels, the installation process will be similar.
-If you signed up with our recommended hosting provider, you’ll find it very easy to setup a WordPress site.
+If you signed up with Bluehost, our recommended hosting provider, you’d find it very easy to setup a WordPress site.
 You’ll see an icon on the host’s control panel that says “Install WordPress.”
 It’s as simple as clicking that icon and following the step-by-step instructions to install the latest version of WordPress.

 If your host doesn’t have one-click installation, WordPress has full instructions on how to install it manually at wordpress.org (for advanced users).
 Keep in mind that a host that doesn’t offer one-click WordPress installation may not be your best choice.

-WordPress has two zones: the front end and the back end.
+WordPress has two zones: the front-end and the back-end.

-The back end, also known as the WordPress dashboard, allows you to fully manage your site’s content, community, functionality and design.
+The back end, also known as the WordPress dashboard, allows you to fully manage your site’s content, community, functionality, and design.
 It’s accessible only by users who have an account on your site.
-To access your WordPress dashboard, you need to type yourwebsite.com/wp-admin in the address bar of your browser and log in using your WordPress username and password.
+To access your WordPress dashboard, you need to type yourwebsite.com/wp-admin in the address bar of your browser and login using your WordPress username and password.